 1. Increase Virtual Memory

-This provides Windows with additional space on the Hard Disk (virtual RAM), to store data required for proper functioning of apps and programs running on the computer.
+This provides Windows with additional space on the hard drive (virtual RAM) to store data required for proper functioning of apps and programs running on your computer.

 2. Repair the App